Nimesh-Srivastava/DSA/README.md

 ## 🟧 Stacks
 ### Stacks as ADT
 We only care about the features and operations of stacks.
 We don't care about the implementation details.
-Therefore, I am going to define
+Therefore, I am going to define stack only as mathematical model.

+### Property

 <br/>
 <div align="right">